Is the constant stress you are feeling generalized anxiety?Tweet

 Want to hear people tell their stories?
 Go to The Depression Files Podcast.

-Since I had been diagnosed with GAD years ago, I rightfully concluded that I generalized anxiety was the culprit.
-With that said, having a diagnosis made it easier for me to conclude but you don’t have to be.
+Since I had been diagnosed with GAD years ago, I rightfully concluded that generalized anxiety was the culprit.
+With that said, having a diagnosis made it easier for me to conclude but you don’t have to be the same.

 Lemonade Stand: Vol. III